kkharel/Time_Series_Forecasting/README.md

 **Author:** Kushal Kharel

-**There is a small title error in the notebook.
+**There is an error in the notebook.
 For sequence to sequence models, it is not encoder - decoder architecture.
 This is simply multiple GRU layers**

 ## Project Overview